 We use Petzl Tikka headlamps that we have had for nearly 10 years.
 Ours have two illumination levels and a strobe mode.
 They are comfy and easy to use.

 The newest model has three illumination levels plus a red lamp and red strobe.
 As emergency gear goes, I think the strobe is one of the best features.
 You can turn on the strobe to help folks spot you at night.
 It runs off AAA batteries or you can get a Core rechargeable battery for it.
-The Core battery runs off a standard USB Micro B connection.
+The Core battery version charges off a standard USB Micro B connection.

 Regardless of which headlamp you choose, be sure to take spare batteries for it.